younata/coz-e/src/build_log/chapter_4.md

 - 2022-08-30 - Cut fiberglass for both fore and aft sides of the lower forward landing gear bulkhead.
 - 2022-08-31 - Glassed one side of the lower forward landing gear bulkhead.
 - 2022-09-01 - Glassed lower side of the horizontal stiffeners on the instrument panel.
 Also pulled off fiberglass from failed layup of the lower forward landing gear bulkhead.
+- 2022-09-02 - Glassed the 45° edge on the upper end of the horizontal stretch on the aft side of the upper forward landing gear bulkhead.
+- 2022-09-04 - Installed the vertical stiffeners on the instrument panel.
+Glassed the inner corners of these as well.